 Albert Einstein was smart enough to know that Levi’s® makes great jackets.
 During his early years in the United States, the legendary physicist pretty much lived in our Menlo Cossack jacket.
 That’s why we’re proud to release a limited reproduction of his outerwear staple: faithfully duplicated stitch for stitch.

-The Levi’s® Menlo Cossack Jacket is synonymous with Einstein’s early years in the United States during the 1930s, the period in which his work achieved global notoriety and when he was seeking US citizenship.
-He famously wore it when he graced the cover of Time magazine in 1938, and, according to his Princeton colleague Leopold Infeld, it was his go-to top coat: “one leather jacket solved [his] coat problem for years.”
+Einstein sported the jacket throughout the 1930s: the period in which his work achieved global notoriety.
+He famously wore it when he graced the cover of Time magazine in 1938, and, according to his Princeton colleague Leopold Infeld, the sturdy leather jacket “solved [his] coat problem for years.”

-“This jacket is just one more example of our products being worn by people from all walks of life including the preeminent scientist of his time,” says Panek.
-“What’s more amazing is the intersection of these two forces in history.
-In 1999, Time magazine named Albert Einstein the man of the century.
-In the same issue, Levi’s® 501 jeans were named the fashion item of the 20th century.
+“This jacket is just one more example of our products being worn by people from all walks of life, including the preeminent scientist of his time.
 I’m thrilled to see we’re sharing this piece of history with our fans.”

 Shop the Limited-Edition Reproduction in our Levi’s® Vintage Clothing collection.